Configure AWS API Gateway Method Settings

 loggingLevel: OFF

-The loggingLevel property controls CloudWatch log verbosity.
-Setting it to “OFF” disables logging entirely for the specified method.
-The methodPath uses the format “resource_path/http_method” to target a specific endpoint.
+The loggingLevel property set to “OFF” disables CloudWatch logging entirely for this method.
+The methodPath targets a specific resource and HTTP verb combination (format: “resource_path/HTTP_METHOD”).

 Production APIs typically track errors and performance without the storage costs of full request logging.